The Daily Telegraph: UK anti-trans movement

+Acquisition by Axel Springer

+In March 2026, it was announced that the Telegraph Media Group would be acquired for £575 million by the German company Axel Springer SE, which owns numerous news brands.
+The transaction involved purchasing the shares of the previous owner, RedBird IMI, after its own takeover attempt had failed due to political concerns raised by the UK government.
+Axel Springer CEO Mathias Döpfner described the acquisition as a long‑standing goal and stated that the company intends to preserve The Daily Telegraphs editorial character while advancing its international expansion, particularly within the English‑speaking world.
+The acquisition by Axel Springer was completed on 30 June 2026.

+Axel Springer CEO Döpfner expressed a desire for the Telegraph to become a global centre-right news platform, citing in particular the US, Asia and Latin America areas.
+A spokesperson said US expansion was "a top priority since we see a lot of potential".

 Circulation

 It had a circulation of 270,000 in 1856, and 240,000 in 1863.
 It had a circulation of 1,393,094 in 1968, and 1,358,875 in 1978.
 It had a circulation of 1,439,000 in 1980, and 1,235,000 in 1984.
 It had a circulation of 1,133,173 in 1988.
 The paper had a circulation of 363,183 in December 2018, not including bulk sales.
 It descended further until it withdrew from newspaper circulation audits in 2020.
 The bulk of its readership has moved online; the Telegraph Media Group reported a subscription number of 1,035,710 for December 2023, composed of 117,586 for its print edition, 688,012 for its digital version and 230,112 for other subscriptions.